-The LGPS (Management and Investment of Funds) Regulations 2009 permit the Council to charge administration costs to the Fund.
-A proportion of relevant Council costs have been charged to the Fund on the basis of actual time spent on Pension Fund business.
+The LGPS (Management and Investment of Funds) Regulations 2016 permit the Council to charge administration costs to the Fund.
+A proportion of relevant Council costs have been charged to the Fund based on an apportionment of time spent on Pension Fund business.
 Costs incurred in the administration and the oversight and governance of the Fund are set out in Note 8.